ondra-novak/nostr_server/docs/attachments.md

 **What if a client sends an event with the tag "attachment" but sends it via the EVENT command?**

-Every client should be prepared for a situation where the attachment is not stored on the relay.
-The `FETCH` command will simply fail.
-That will happen in this case as well.
-So the event will be published but the attachments will not be visible
+The `FETCH` command simply fails.
+Attachments aren't available.

 **How a client that does not support this NIP work?**